mseehafer/PyProtolinc/docs/source/index.rst

 PyProtolinc's Documentation
 =====================================

-*PyProtolinc* is an extensible actuarial projection tool for life insurance cash flows.
+*PyProtolinc* is an extensible actuarial projection tool used to generate expected future cash flows for life & health insurance products.

 .. toctree::